D1D02/c-matrix-float/README.md

 - **create_identity_matrix**, a function that takes a number, rank, and create a squared matrix with 1 on diagonal.

 ### Operations
+- **difference_matrices**, a function that takes two not null matrix_float with same dimensions, same number of rows and cols, and return a matrix_float that is the difference of the 2 matrices.
 - **inverse_matrix**, a function that takes a not null matrix_float with same dimensions, same number of rows and cols, and return a matrix_float that is the inverse of the given matrix.
 - **sum_matrices**, a function that takes two not null matrix_float with same dimensions, same number of rows and cols, and return a matrix_float that is the sum of the 2 matrices.
 - **product_matrices**, a function that takes in input 2 not null matrix_float, with cols of the first matrix equal to the rows of the second, and return a matrix_float that is the multiplication of the 2 matrices.